-Hiring manager considerations:
+Hiring manager considerat

-- The seniority of the position on offer -

-how many people will they be

-managing?
-Will they be heading up

-important projects?

-- The current labor market -

-will this be difficult or an easy position to fill?

-- The current performance of the company - how much can they pay candidates?

-- The skills required for the job are they rare?
+- The seniority of the position how many people will they managing?
+Will they be hea important projects? - The current labor market will this be difficult or an easy position to fill? - The current performance of the company - how much can they pay candidates? - The skills required for the job are they rare?

-- The salaries of other companies - Location is the role based in an expensive city or an area where more compensation is needed to make up for elevated living costs?
+tions: • The salaries of other companies

+• Location - is the role based in an

+n on offer - expensive city or an area where more

+' be compensation is needed to make

+eading up up for elevated living costs?